liebestraumm/react-native-app-backend/README.md

 # UGM Backend API

-A Node.js backend application built with Express, TypeScript, and Sequelize ORM.
+A Node.js backend application built with Express, TypeScript, Sequelize ORM and Socket.IO that serves the UGM frontend: https://github.com/liebestraumm/ugm-frontend.
+UGM is an app from which anyone can post the goods they are selling and users can chat to each other.

 ## Getting Started